LucaRainone/jquasi/README.md

 });

 ```
-with this 3kb library.

-Of course there are a lot of limitations: if you need to do
+Of course jquasi is not a complete replacement of jQuery, but
-something of complex without worry
-about them, then it's better to don't leave jQuery
-(and maybe to learn Vuejs or React :)).

-The fine part is that you can start your project with jquasi
+a subset with a compatible syntax/API.
+So you can start your project with jquasi
-and only if you understand that you need something of more complex,
+and later - if you miss some features -
-you can switch to jquery without change anything of your code.
+switch to jQuery without changing anything in your code!

+## Repository structure

-The `spec` folder contains test that run both with jquery and jquasi.
+- The `spec` folder contains tests that work with both jQuery and jquasi.

-## Where

-In `dist` folder you have the minified version (3k).
+- The `dist` folder contains the minified version (3k) of jquasi.

-## API
+## API / supported features

 The API is a subset of the jQuery API.